In a hurry? Tap or click to listen to this story in less than a minute!

 It turns out it’s even more expensive than that.
 The Galaxy Fold will launch on April 26, and it starts at an astronomical price of $1,980.
 Yikes!

-Admittedly, it’s the revolutionary step that the flagging smartphone market needs to excite it, but not at that price.
+Admittedly, it’s the revolutionary step that the flagging smartphone market needs, but not at that price.
 Hopefully, once the tech goes mainstream, the prices of foldable phones will eventually bend down.

 Podcast: Is Samsung changing the smartphone with this announcement?
-Listen to this free Komando podcast and learn why, all in less than a minute.
+Listen to this free Komando podcast and learn why in less than a minute.

 Four new Galaxy S10 phones